ivanhofer/typesafe-i18n/examples/svelte/README.md

 ```
 > make sure to set the `adapter`-option to `'svelte'`

-The watcher will generate some custom Svelte stores inside `i18n-svelte.ts` that you can use inside your components.
+The generator will create some custom Svelte stores inside `i18n-svelte.ts` that you can use inside your components.

 Then inside your root-component, you need to call `initI18n` in order to setup all stores.